Skip to main content

 • Chronic Insomnia—Chronic insomnia is more complex than acute insomnia and occurs several times per week.
 This form can last at least one month or longer.

-Specific symptoms of insomnia may include the following:
+Specific symptoms of this condition may include the following:

 • Difficulty falling asleep at night